Help for infections

 Sometimes you may have symptoms that make you believe you have a vaginal infection, but you instead have a urinary tract infection.

-Urinary tract infections (UTIs) happen when bacteria get inside the parts of your body that are involved in making, storing, or removing urine, like your bladder.
+Urinary tract infections (UTIs) happen when bacteria get inside the parts of your body that make, store, or remove urine, like your bladder.
 Symptoms of a urinary tract infection include:

 - Feeling a strong need to urinate but only a little urine comes out